jjloomis/adobe-premiere-basic-video-editing/creating-a-project-folder.md

 1. Connect to your class folder using a JAMS Lab or CCL Mac.
 2. Drill down in the folder tree until you are in your class folder.
 3. Control-click in your class folder.
 In the fly-out menu, select `New Folder`.
 4. Give this folder a new name.
-Follow File and Folder Naming Conventions.
+Follow [file and folder naming conventions](https://jjloomis.gitbooks.io/file-and-folder-management/content/file-and-folder-naming-conventions.html).